sirosen/globus-sdk-python/docs/experimental/session_errors.rst

-``GlobusSessionError`` enforces types strictly when parsing a Globus Session Error response dictionary, and will raise a ``ValueError`` if a supported field is supplied with value of the wrong type. ``GlobusSessionError`` does not, however, attempt to mimic or itself enforce any logic specific to the Globus Auth service with regard to what represents a coherent combination of fields (e.g., that ``session_required_mfa`` requires either
+``GlobusSessionError`` enforces types strictly when parsing a Globus Session Error response dictionary, and will raise a ``ValueError`` if a supported field is supplied with a value of the wrong type. ``GlobusSessionError`` does not, however, attempt to mimic or itself enforce any logic specific to the Globus Auth service with regard to what represents a coherent combination of fields (e.g., that ``session_required_mfa`` requires either